 Now is the time to bike within your limits.
 The healthcare system has enough to contend with these days – they do not need to see you about a broken bone too.
 Take it easy, and reduce your risk.
-Now is the time to bike (at a 2m distance) with one friend for safety and to keep you sane and healthy during these hard times.
+Now is the time to bike with one friend (from the same household) to keep you sane and healthy during these hard times.
 Now is the time to practice air high-fives and say no to carpooling.
 Now is not the time to try that jump for the first time.

-New Brunswick and Nova Scotia have both declared a state of emergency, which results in restrictions on size of gatherings and limits access to municipal and provincial properties.
-This has resulted in the closure of some city and provincial parks such as McIntosh Run in NS and Sugarloaf Bike Park in NB.
+New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland have all declared a state of emergency, which results in restrictions on size of gatherings and limits access to municipal and provincial properties.
+This has resulted in the closure of some municipal and provincial parks.

 Italy, Spain, and France have temporarily prohibited recreational cycling under guidance from their governments.
 If we ignore the recommendations and strive for a Strava record during this pandemic, Canada is likely to follow.